A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection

 \subsection{Results}

 Our algorithm is implemented in C++ and uses Eigen~\cite{eigen} for the linear algebra routines (with the \texttt{-avx2} \texttt{g++} flag).
-We run our experiments run on a 2.35 GHz AMD EPYC\texttrademark~7452.
+We run our experiments on a 2.35 GHz AMD EPYC\texttrademark~7452.
 We attach the reference implementation and the data used for our experiments, which will be released publicly.

-The runtime of our method is comparable to the floating-point methods, while being provably correct, for any choice of parameters.
+The running time of our method is comparable to the floating-point methods, while being provably correct, for any choice of parameters.
 For this comparison we use a default tolerance $\delta=10^{-6}$ and default number of iterations $m_I=10^6$.
-All queries in the simulation dataset terminate within $10^6$ checks, while for the \handcrafted dataset only $0.15\%$ and $0.3\%$ of the vertex-face and edge-edge queries required more than $10^6$ checks, reaching an actual maximal tolerance $\delta$ of $2.14\times10^{-5}$ and $6.41\times10^{-5}$ for vertex-face and edge-edge respectively.
-We note that, despite the percentages begin small, by removing $m_I$ the \handcrafted queries take 0.010714 and 0.026452 \emph{seconds} on average for vertex-face and edge-edge respectively.
+All queries in the simulation dataset terminate within $10^6$ checks, while for the \handcrafted dataset only {$0.25\%$} and {$0.55\%$} of the vertex-face and edge-edge queries required more than $10^6$ checks, reaching an actual maximal tolerance $\delta$ of $2.14\times10^{-5}$ and $6.41\times10^{-5}$ for vertex-face and edge-edge respectively.
+We note that, despite the percentages begin small, by removing $m_I$ the \handcrafted queries take {0.015774} and {0.042477} \emph{seconds} on average for vertex-face and edge-edge respectively.
 This is due to the large number of degenerate queries, as can be seen from the long tail in the histogram of the run-times (Figure~\ref{fig:time-historams}).
-We did not observe any noticeable change of runtime for the simulation dataset.
+We did not observe any noticeable change of running time for the simulation dataset.

-Our algorithm has two user-controlled parameters ($\delta$ and $m_I$) to control the accuracy and runtime.
-The tolerance $\delta$ provides a direct control on the achieved accuracy and provides an indirect effect on the runtime (Figure~\ref{fig:tolerance}).
-The other parameter, $m_I$, directly controls the maximal runtime of each query: for small $m_I$ our algorithm will terminate earlier, resulting in a lower accuracy and thus more chances of false positives (Figure~\ref{fig:max-checks} top).
+Our algorithm has two user-controlled parameters ($\delta$ and $m_I$) to control the accuracy and running time.
+The tolerance $\delta$ provides a direct control on the achieved accuracy and provides an indirect effect on the running time (Figure~\ref{fig:tolerance}).
+The other parameter, $m_I$, directly controls the maximal running time of each query: for small $m_I$ our algorithm will terminate earlier, resulting in a lower accuracy and thus more chances of false positives (Figure~\ref{fig:max-checks} top).
 We remark that, in practice, very few queries require so many subdivisions: by reducing $m_I$ to the very low value of $100$, our algorithm early-terminates only on ${\sim}0.07$\% of the 60 million queries in the simulation dataset.